 At MFD mode

 A short distance from the aperture ring is the focus ring.
 It is rotated by 270 degrees.
 The front part of the lens extends to 3.5 cm.
 Focusing smooth.
 The front element is rotating.
-Generally focusing is convenient, but because of the fact that the focus ring is narrow, and is located near the aperture ring, sometimes I confuse them, it is inconvenient.
-I set the lens on Nikon SLR camera via an adapter M42-Nikon.
-While Infinity saved.
+Generally, focusing is convenient, but because the focus ring is narrow and is located near the aperture ring, I sometimes confuse them; it is inconvenient.
+I set the lens on the Nikon SLR camera via an adapter M42-Nikon while Infinity saved.

 Tair-3 4,5/300 Example Photos

-All examples were taken on camera Nikon D3100 on wide open.
+I took all examples on camera Nikon D3100 on wide open.
 RAW export without any post-processing.

 Tair-3 4,5/300 Sharpness

-The lens has a good sharpness.
-The best sharpness seen at a distance of 30-40 meters.
+The lens has good sharpness.
+The best sharpness saw at a distance of 30-40 meters.

-On the wide open there are certain scenes slight chromatic aberration.
+On the wide-open, there are certain scenes with slight chromatic aberration.

-On the close focusing on the aperture the sharpness is good for portraits.
-When close the aperture to a value of f/5,6 aberration partially disappear.
+On the close focusing on the aperture, the sharpness is good for portraits.
+When closing the aperture to a value of f/5,6, aberration partially disappears.
 At f/8 is greatly improved sharpness, disappearing almost all aberration.